 You can spend endless hours watching movies while developing your language skills at night.

-Why Learning Russian Through Movies Is Great
+Why Learning Russian Through Films Is Great

 You become immersed in what you are watching, and that engagement opens up your listening comprehension skills far more than you can imagine.